Key insights

 The benefits of kitting are aplenty, but there are three big ones:

 Many Faire brands offer kitting examples that are already tailor-made for independent retailers.
 For example, baby products brand Papillon Bebe sells a variety of infant onesies, booties, and bibs.
-In addition to these SKUs, the wholesale retailer offers a “newborn essentials baby bundle,” which includes a knotted baby gown, a swaddling blanket, and a cute little hat.
+In addition to these SKUs, the brand offers a newborn essentials baby bundle, which includes a knotted baby gown, a swaddling blanket, and a cute little hat.
 Even better: Buyers can customize by color and size.

 Wonderfully Made is a plant-based bath and body products line that sells organic, handmade soaps, lip balms, shampoos, and lotions.
-The brand bundles a cold-remedy care package that features its Sinus Smoother soap, the Breathe Easy salve, and a Breathe Easy essential oil roll-on—the perfect gift for someone under the weather.
+The brand bundles a cold-remedy care package that features its Sinus Smoother soap, the Breathe Easy salve, and a Breathe Easy essential oil roll-on, making it the perfect gift for someone under the weather.

 The kitting process can look different for every business, but there are a few winning strategies that brands and retailers should keep top of mind when considering whether this approach is right for them.